xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * Q059 · Ultimate thermodynamic cost of information processing
   Reason: Reuses the mapping from information frictions to effective costs as a way to parameterize energetic limits of information processing in physical systems.

 * Q121 · Alignment of advanced AI systems
   Reason: Treats local portfolio preferences versus global diversification as an analogy for local objective functions versus global alignment targets in AI.

 * Q123 · Scalable interpretability of AI models
   Reason: Uses Q102’s hidden exposure versus benchmark exposure pattern as an analogue for hidden internal states of AI models that diverge from user specified targets.

-All edges are expressed as references to Q identifiers.
-No external URLs are used in this block so that the final graph can be aggregated as an adjacency list.
+No external URLs are used in this block.
+All references are internal to the BlackHole S problem graph.

 ---

 ## 3. Tension Universe encoding (effective layer)

 This block defines the effective layer encoding of home bias in TU terms.
-It only introduces observable state spaces, fields, and functionals.
-It does not specify any hidden generative rules for TU or any mapping from raw data to TU internal fields.
+It only introduces observable state spaces, fields, functionals, invariants, and a bookkeeping tensor.
+It does not specify any hidden TU generative rules or mappings from raw data to internal TU fields.

 ### 3.1 State space